 The UK is rich in cultural and historical heritage, polka dotted with destinations that tell the story of our past and identity.
 It’s crucial that these heritage sites are inclusive, ensuring that all visitors, regardless of mobility needs, can explore and connect with these important landmarks.

-Below are some of the top destinations for heritage lovers, combining rich history with accessibility
+Below are some of the top destinations for heritage lovers, combining rich history with accessibility.

 Pembrokeshire